nyno-kb/python-101/_episodes/01-data-types.md

 teaching: 20
 exercises: 0
 questions:
-- "What kind of data types exists in Python?"
+- "What kind of data types exist in Python?"
 - "What are the key differences between the data types?"
 objectives:
 - "Understand the essential data types in Python"
+- "Explain what a string is, and what you can do with it"
 - "Explain the differences between integers and floats"
-- "Explain what a string is, and what you can do with it"
+- "Explain what a boolean is, and how to use comparisons"
 keypoints:
 - "There are 4 data types in Python: Integers, floats, strings, and booleans"
 - "You can use the built-in function `type()` to find the type of a value"
 - "Integers are whole numbers.
 You can use mathemethical operations on them"
 - "Floats are decimal numbers.
 You can use mathemathical opreations on them"
 - "Strings are text, they can be added to one another, you can slice them to get a substring, and use the index to acess the individual character"
-- "Booleans are either True or False "
+- "Booleans are either True or False"
 ---
 ## Data Types